CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/E375004/flask/flask.md

 On the internet, you can find something as *"Flask is microweb framework for building websites in python"*.
 We can think of a flask as ready-to-go python library for simple web application development.

 ### Why flask and not Django?
 Django is perfect framwork.
-For ours purposes is flask better.
+For ours purposes flask is better.
 Flask is easier to start with and much more lightweight.
-If you are serius in web application development, you should new Django as well though.
+If you are serius in web application development, you should know Django as well though.

 ### Please pay attention to the official websites (mainly documentation)